Tshering Yangdon: Biography

-Her father, Yab Dasho Ugyen Dorji (1925–2019), was the Founder and Proprietor of Ugyen Academy (03/04/2002).
+Her father, Yab Dasho Ugyen Dorji (1925–2019), was the founder and proprietor of Ugyen Academy (UA) (03/04/2002).
 Her mother is Yum Thuiji Zam (b.
 1932).
+Yum Thuiji Zam Charity School in Thimphu District is named after her.

 She was educated at St. Joseph's Convent, Kalimpong, and St. Helen's School, Kurseong, India.

+The name Tshering means "long life".

+The name Yangdon (or Yangden) means "precious jewel", denotes prosperity and well-being.

+Having a deep fondness for nature and the environment, Yangdon is an avid gardener.
+She is also very good in art and enjoys painting and sketching.

 Humanitarian causes

 The Queen founded Bhutan Nun's Foundation (BNF) in March 2009.
 The foundation's focus is to make nunneries a way to help and empower girls and women through education and economic self-sufficiency.

 She was responsible for the building of the Khamsum Yulley Namgyal Chörten in Punakha Valley in 2004.

 Children

 She had, with the former king, the following children: